Holy Name Ski and Snowboard Club

 4. Keep the phone in an inside pocket on the hill.

 What is or isnt allowed on the bus.

 It is a judgement call.
-Food and drinks are encouraged but the students must be able to manage what they bring on the bus (gear, bags, etc.) from their seat.
+Food and drinks are encouraged but the students must be able to manage what they bring on the bus (gear, bags, etc.) from their seat and clean up after themselves.
 To much food or gear and they tend to drop and lose it on the floor.
 Cell phones and tablets are fine, but it’s their responsibility to take care of their gear.
 If we find them doing anything inappropriate there will be immediate consequences.

 Playing music, watching movies YouTube, etc. must be done with headphones.